-The Chancellor, as chief executive officer of the System, is responsible for ensuring the implementation of an institutional compliance program for the

-System.
-Accordingly, the System-wide Compliance Officer prepares an executive summary of all institutional compliance activity of the component institutions and System Administration.
+The Chancellor, as chief executive officer of the System, is responsible for ensuring the implementation of a compliance program for the System.
+Accordingly, the System-wide Compliance Officer prepares an executive summary of all compliance activity of the component institutions, UTIMCO, and System Administration.